artongdou/CarND-Behavioral-Cloning-P3/README.md

 Train on 96422 samples, validate on 24106 samples
 ```

 I chose the popular `Adam` optimizer with an initial learning rate of `0.001` and `decay = 0.1`.
-Training is set up to train `15` epochs with an `EarlyStop` callback of patience `3`, and the training ended at epoch `14`.
-The validation loss over epochs is shown below:
+Batch size is chosen to be `256`.
+Training is set up to train `50` epochs with an `EarlyStop` callback of patience `3`, and the training ended at epoch `34`.
+The validation loss over epochs is shown below comparing different batch size (Data is collected using GeForce GTX 970)

 ![validation loss](./demo_imgs/val_loss.png)